Lillian-Violet/NixOS-Configuration/README.md

 ``nix-shell -p sops --run "sops ./nixos/hosts/<hostname>/secrets/sops.yaml"``

 This requires your system to have the keyfile available for sops to use, by default sops looks in the sops/age folder in your user folder for a keys.txt file with the private key.
-You can change this behaviour by setting the **$SOPS_AGE_KEY_FILE** environment variable, or setting the **SOPS_AGE_KEY** environment variable to the key itself.
+You can change this behaviour by setting the **\$SOPS_AGE_KEY_FILE** environment variable, or setting the **\$SOPS_AGE_KEY** environment variable to the key itself.